omgmog/omgmog.github.com/_posts/2015-06-03-review-the-revo-k101-plus.md

 ![]({{ site.baseurl }}/images/k101/2.jpg)

-1. Revo K101 Plus
+1. Revo K101 Plus and K-card, Micro SD
-2. K-card + Micro SD
-3. USB Power adapter
+2. USB Power adapter
-4. Headphones
+3. Headphones
-5. Wrist strap
+4. Wrist strap
-6. Carry pouch
+5. Carry pouch
-7. USB Cable
+6. USB Cable
-8. UK Power adapter
+7. UK Power adapter
-9. Micro SD reader
+8. Micro SD reader

 Pretty standard stuff.
 The accessories are the sort you could pick up for about £1/each from DealExtreme - unfortunately the Micro SD reader didn't work for me!